trailblazer/trailblazer/CONTRIBUTING.md

 * Good design matters: sometimes a feature could be added with a simple `if <my new case>` to an existing block of code.
 Usually, an `if` implies that the original design didn't plan on handling multiple cases, or in other words, **a refactoring of the code structure might be necessary**.
 If you're unsure: [Talk to us!](https://gitter.im/trailblazer/chat)
 * Make smaller pull requests.
 It is so much easier to discuss something graspable and not a "37 files changed" PR.
-* Never ever use `if respond_to?` to add a feature.
-This is a pattern as seen a lot in Rails core that causes incredibly hard to solve bugs.
+* **Never ever use `if respond_to?`** to add a feature.
+This is a pattern as seen a lot in Rails core that causes incredibly hard to find ~bugs~ behavior.
 In Trailblazer, we use "Tell, don't ask!", which means, never try to find out the type of an object via `respond_to?`.
 If you really have to introspect the type, use `is_a?`.
 Treat it as a duck, ducks don't speak.

 ## Releasing